dolezj24/rbr-installer/README.md

 1. Put rbr files to install into rbr-files directory.
 2. Keep RichardBurnsRally.ini as it is in rbr-files directory in repository (without XRes and YRes at the end).
-3. Compile script with BZIP2 compression.
+3. Compile script with LZMA compression.

 IMPORTANT: Installer size is limited to 2 GB.
+For workaround see branch installer_for_7zipSFX.

-Possible workaround (not tested): use 7-zip self extracting archive to copy files, including installer compiled with ``File /r "rbr-files\"`` line omitted, and option to run installer after extracting.
+Community installer (with page for RBRTM plugin account details) can be made by uncommenting line "Page custom AccPageFunc AccPageFuncLeave".